 - You keep attracting the wrong people into your life

 - You have a strong drive toward addiction

 - You struggle with high levels of anxiety or panic

 - You want to be alone all the time or around others all the time (to escape yourself)

-The more signs you can relate to, the more you need to do inner work.
+The more signs you can relate to, the higher degree of inner work you need to consider doing.
 We’ll explore some inner work paths below.